waiwera/waiwera/doc/user/setup_rock.rst

 For the Grant relative permeability curves, the liquid relative permeability is the same as for Corey curves.
 However, the vapour relative permeability is defined as :math:`k_r^2 = 1 - k_r^1`, so the liquid and vapour relative permeabilities always sum to one.

 In the Waiwera JSON input file, the **type** value of the relative permeability object is set to "grant".
-All other values are the same as for the Corey curves.
+All other values are the same as for the Corey curves (though the :math:`s_{sr}` parameter has a different default value).

 .. note::